Braves put Brewers on edge in NL Divional Series

 If they win on Tuesday, the Braves could try to reach their second consecutive NL Championship Series.

-The Brewers, the NL Central champions, have not scored in 19 straight innings since winning the first game of the series.
+The Brewers, the NL Central champions, have not scored in 19 straight innings since they won the first game of the series.

 Mexican José Urquidy was scheduled to open for Houston on Monday against Cuban left-hander Carlos Rodón of Chicago.